openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 ``TLS-HELLO`` health monitors simply ensure the back-end server responds to SSLv3 client hello messages.
 It will not check any other health metrics, like status code or body contents.

+``UDP-CONNECT`` health monitors do a basic UDP port connect.
+Health monitors of this type may not work correctly if Destination Unreachable (ICMP type 3) is not enabled on the member server or is blocked by a security rule.
+A member server may be marked as operating status ONLINE when it is actually down.

 Intermediate certificate chains